MewesK/TwigExcelBundle/README.md

         ...
     {% endxlsright %}

- * May contain one 'xlsdrawing' tag
+ * May contain one 'xlsdrawing' tag (not supported by the Excel5 and OpenDocument writer)
+ * Not supported by the OpenDocument writer

  * These tags replace the &L, &C and &R format codes.
  * All other codes can be found at: https://github.com/PHPOffice/PHPExcel/blob/develop/Documentation/markdown/Overview/08-Recipes.md#setting-the-print-header-and-footer-of-a-worksheet